nextgen-api/nextgenapi/address-autocomplete/wordpress/nextgenapi-address-autocomplete/readme.txt

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-This plugin helps to Autocomplete an address in Germany.
+This plugin helps to Autocomplete any Germany Address using NextGenAPI.

 == Description ==